ashutoshmjain/gita/src/prologue.md

 - triggering a self sustaining (and censor resistant) pay back model around scribing;
 - and the patience to write (and read) long meaningful text.

 But more importantly, finding a purpose to write -  a root narrative that would span ages without losing it's luster and relevance.
-The idea of "transcription on palm leaves" [^transcription] was to `Mahabharata`, the way a "keyboard & display" was to IBSYS - purpose built. [^c]
+The idea of "transcription on palm leaves" [^transcription] was to `Mahabharata`, the way advancements in "keyboard & display" was to development of "Unix" operating system and "C" computer language [^c].

 The legend says, `Dwaipayana` invoked `Bramha` - the all pervading supreme knowledge, to accomplish this pursuit.